artpech23/sna-for-hse-master-students2025/docs/formalities.md

 # **Formalities** {-}

-The course consists of six meetings <font color="red">held on Thursdays at 18:10</font> on Kantemirovskaya.
-Each lesson will include a lecture followed by a practical coding workshop.
-Students are expected to attend class, actively participate in discussions, and engage in coding activities.
-The content of the last meeting (12.12) is flexible and can be changed to match the students' requests.
+The course consists of six meetings held on Mondays or Tuesdays (depending on your study group, check the schedule [here](https://spb.hse.ru/ma/data-analytics/timetable?fromdate=2025.10.27&todate=2025.11.01&groupoid=41180&receiverType=3&timetable-courses=1&timetable-groups=41180){style="color: #0000EE;"}) at 18:10 on Kantemirovskaya.
+Each session includes a lecture followed by a practical coding workshop.
+Students are expected to attend classes, participate actively in discussions, and engage in coding activities.
+The content of the final meeting (on December 8th or 16th, the gap is due to the holiday on November 4th) is flexible and can be adjusted based on student requests.

 Your mark for the course consists of:

-  **-	homework assignments: **60% (5 assignments in total; the average of your 3 highest scores will be used)
+  **-	homework assignments:** 60% (5 assignments in total; the average of 3 highest scores)

   **-	final exam:** 40% (individual or group project)